 Dipped and Decorated Valentine Pretzels are perfect for kids to help make and give as sweet Valentine’s Day gifts to their friends and family.

 These Valentine pretzels have been one of our reader favorites since we first shared this post in 2012.
 One of our contributors Cat Davis made these dipped pretzels with candy melts with her kids and they’ve been such a hit that we have updated this post with a video, new photos and an updated recipe.

 Valentine’s Day is one of those wonderful holidays where the only gift you need to give is a little love to the people you care about most.
 As a mom, I spend all year doing the things I have to do with my kids, so I like taking the extra time during the holidays to do the things I want to do with them.
 That usually means baking something extra special or surprising the kids with a breakfast made with love in the form of heart shaped pancakes.

 This year, spend some time with your kids in the kitchen making tasty treats like these Dipped and Decorated Valentine Pretzels.

 An easy dessert for kids, pretzel twists and rods dipped in pink candy melts are then decorated with Valentine’s Day hearts and candy sprinkles.

 Step 1 – Gather your favorite pretzel snacks.

 The large pretzel rods and twists work well for this sweet project but you can also dip the small sticks and mini twists too.
 In our original post, Cat used large pretzel twists and rods, but here in Canada, I couldn’t find large pretzels.

-So I used regular pretzel twists and pretzel sticks, as well as mini-pretzel twists and rods.
+So when I made these chocolate covered pretzels, I used regular pretzel twists and pretzel sticks, as well as mini-pretzel twists and rods.

-Do you use candy melts or chocolate chips for candy dipped pretzels?
+Do you use candy melts or chocolate chips for chocolate covered pretzels?

 Candy melts are the perfect product to use to make dipped Valentine pretzels.
 They melt easily and come ready in fun holiday colors like red, white, and pink.
 (Our local stores only had white candy melts, so I used red food coloring to make some of our candy pink.)